Hedgecourt

-Hedgecourt is a 33.6 ha biological Site of Special Scientific Interest west of Felbridge in Surrey.
+Hedgecourt is a 33.6 ha biological Site of Special Scientific Interest (SSSI) north of Felbridge in Surrey.
 An area of 5 ha is managed by the Surrey Wildlife Trust.

-Hedgecourt Lake is an ancient mill pond formed by damming the Eden Brook.
+Hedgecourt Lake is an ancient mill pond formed by damming the Eden Brook, a tributary of the River Eden.
 Other habitats are fen, grassland and woodland.
 There are wetland breeding birds such as water rail, mute swan, sedge warbler, kingfisher and tufted duck.